 Body comparison: Panasonic FZ200 vs Sony RX10 IV

 An illustration of the physical size and weight of the Panasonic FZ200 and the Sony RX10 IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ200 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (15 percent) than the Panasonic FZ200.
 Moreover, the RX10 IV is substantially heavier (86 percent) than the FZ200.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the FZ200 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ200 gets 540 shots out of its DMW-BLC12 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 IV can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.